Beginning June 2, we will no longer be collecting contaminated blue bags.

 What’s okay—and what’s not okay—to put in the blue bag?
 It’s easy.

-Recyclables include plastic, paper, cardboard, metal, small electronics, and more.
+Recyclables include plastic, paper, cardboard, metal, and more.

 METALS